qianfeng2/cUps/README.md

 ### Run example for large number of sequences (>1000 sequences)

-Since our algorithm processes each sequence independenly, splitting the big dataset into subsets is recommended.
-For each subset, you can run our algorithm with the help of HPC.
+Since our algorithm processes each sequence independenly, it would be time-demanding if there are many sequences in the data.
+Here splitting the big dataset into subsets is therefore recommended.
+For each subset, you can run our algorithm.
+With the help of HPC, you can even run all subsets at the same time.

 Below I show steps for how to split a data with 1000 sequences (example_bigdata.fasta in [query_data](https://github.com/qianfeng2/cUps/tree/main/query_data) folder) and run the subsets simultaneously.